HiteshRepo/learning-gist/talks/url_browser_flow.md

 23. So often these static resources are cached onto the browser's cache for quick rendering in subsequent requests.

 ## Questions remaining to be answered?
-1. Details of TCP handshake in case of http and https.
+1. Details of TCP handshake in case of http and https: [How https work?](https://github.com/HiteshRepo/learning-gist/blob/master/talks/how_https_work.md)
 2. What is 'keep-alive' connection? examples, request formats
 3. What is 'session resumption'?
 4. Difference b/w 'keep-alive' connection and web-sockets?